Italy hopes to avoid VAT hike with 4.2 bln euro savings

 * U.S. non-farm payrolls show big upside surprise, but wages soft

-Most of the savings would come from cuts in various ministries and public services, a statement released after a cabinet meeting said.
+Most of the savings would come from cuts in various ministries and public services, a statement said after a cabinet meeting.
+(Reporting By Philip Pullella)

-The government said it had named a commissioner to oversee the savings drive and rationalise costs.

-As part of the budget, VAT was to have increased by two percentage points to 23 percent at the upper end by the end of year.

 * U.S. non-farm payrolls show big upside surprise, but wages soft